The-Orange-Squad/guidebook/docs/technical-guide/orange-bank/README.md

 ## Bump Streaks

 Bump streaks are a way to earn coins by bumping the server on Disboard.
 You can earn up to 500 coins per bump, depending on your streak.
 Check out the [bump-streaks.md](bump-streaks.md) file for more information on how to earn coins by bumping the server.

+## Stars

+Stars are a special currency that can be used to put messages in the Starboard.
+You can earn them by participating in the server, or by buying them with coins.
+Check out the [stars.md](stars.md) file for more information on how to use stars.

 ## FAQ